org-trello/org-trello.github.io/contributions.md

 and evaluate this <kbd>M-x eval-buffer</kbd>.
 Now get back to your org-trello buffer and execute again your command with issues.

-*Remark*

-We answer to issues/questions alright.
-Sometimes, we need more information though.
-So be prepared to receive some if we do not fully understand.
-Keep in mind that the more input you provide clearly, concisely and completely, the better and faster we will be able to solve it.
+### scramble data

+You can scramble the ids in your extracted buffer sample.
+We do not care about your data, we want to be able to reproduce the issue.

 ## Mailing list